Human brains, parameters and devices

-Noam Chomsky proposed his ■→Language Acquisition Device to explain human language learning.
-People are most flexible to acquire language until some 14 years old; nobody is able merely to memorize language, and there has to be a logical capacity that works in the process.
-We can name it a device.
+Noam Chomsky proposed his ■Language Acquisition Device to explain human learning of language.
+People are most flexible until some 14 years old.
+As nobody can merely memorize it, there has to be a logical capacity in the process.

-Most of the 20th century, people insisted on specialization.
-Researchers had to work the particular, or were rejected as unscientific.
-Linguistics was separate from psychology, as neurology was from endocrine knowledge.
-Human speech was stated to belong with two brain areas, ■→Broca and ■→Wernicke.
+The 20th century mostly insisted on specialization.
+Researchers had to work the particular or were rejected as unscientific.
+Psychology went apart from linguistics, and neurology was held for distinct from endocrine lore.
+Human speech was stated to belong with two brain areas, ■Broca and ■Wernicke.

-Let us view Wernicke and Broca along with brain gnostic areas. ■→Henry Gray had the type of tissue for “psychic”.
+Let us view the Wernicke and Broca along with brain secondary or gnostic areas. ■Henry Gray had the tissue for “psychic”.

-The secondary cortex is called “psychic” or “gnostic” because it has sensory knowledge the way a particular person has developed it.
-The Greek word gnosis means knowledge.
-The word gnostic derives from it.
 A baker view to bread is different from the look a buyer gives it.
 A painter may appreciate a landscape in tint, and a farmer in crops.
 Two bakers, artists, or farmers are likely to have two individual pictures.
-To an extent, human sensory knowledge is person-specific and psychological.

 ■→Broca area